Iota Nu Delta: Founding

-The first eight members, known as the national Founding Fathers, of Iota Nu Delta Fraternity, Inc. are:
+Symbols

+The fratermity's mottos are "Is The Fire In You?" and "Imitated Never Duplicated".
+Its colors are orange and green.
+Its symbol is a rose over a sword.
+Its jewel is the diamond.
+Its publication is The ΙΝΔ Insider.

 Philanthropy

 Iota Nu Delta has established mental health awareness and advocacy as its primary philanthropic focus and works in partnership with Active Minds.

 Additionally, Iota Nu Delta supports bone marrow advocacy through the National Marrow Donor Program & SAMAR (South Asian Marrow Association of Recruiters).
 Iota Nu Delta is also involved with several other national non-profit organizations including the United Service Organizations, Association for India's Development, and SAALT (South Asian Americans Leading Together).

-Chapters & Colonies

-The chapters of Iota Nu Delta.
-Active groups noted in bold, inactive groups noted in italics.
+Much of the fundraising for their causes being done through fraternity-specific banquets at the local level or collaborative social events like "The Official Four Way: World Tour" with other fraternal Greek-lettered organizations like Alpha Phi Alpha, Lambda Upsilon Lambda, and Pi Delta Psi.